RCRamsey/map698-redlining-wealth-health-lexington/README.md

 - Rabinowitz, Howard.
 1976.
 From Reconstruction to Redemption in the Urban South.
 Journal of Urban History.
 Vol 2.
 No 2. pp 169-194

 ## Part IV.
 Objectives and User Needs
 User will need to be able to make comparisons between the HOLC neighborhood grades and the current status of a data set (simultaneously) within/across those graded areas.
-HOLC layer will be a polygon layer whose outline color will correspond to grade level/hazard risk assigned by HOLC.
-HOLC grades traditionally used Green (Grade A)-Blue (Grade B)-Yellow (Grade C)-Red (Grade D).
-I will diverge from this historical color them to a gradient theme.
+HOLC layer traditionally is a polygon layer whose outline color will correspond to grade level/hazard risk assigned by HOLC.
+HOLC grades used Green (Grade A)-Blue (Grade B)-Yellow (Grade C)-Red (Grade D).
+I will diverge from this historical color theme to a gradient theme.
 Reasons for this divergence include:
 1. Increasing accessbility to map as red/green are known to pose challenges for deciphering one from the other based on certain visual abilities.
 2. The *Grades* used to communicate the likelihood of a home obtaining a loan is communicated more clearly through a color gradient using a scale of *Not Likely to obtain loan* (light color) to *Likely to obtain a loan* (darker color).
 Continuing to utilize *Grades*, would require the user to interpret what each *grade* value means prior to understanding the likelihood of obtaining a load.